-The shorts would fit similarly to the pants of the day – tight at the waist and loose and wide-legged with a pleat or two.
+The shorts would fit similarly to the pants of the day – tight at the waist with a loose and wide leg, with a pleat or two.
 The shorts came to about mid-thigh, also wide legged.
 Some shorts were pleated all the way around so they looked like tennis skirts.
-Buttons would sometimes extend down the front of the shorts, although these were often decorative, rather than functional.
+Buttons would sometimes extend down the front of the shorts, although these were often decorative rather than functional.
 They gave a nautical look, which was popular in the 1930s and remained popular through the 1950s.
 Functional buttons were on the side or back by the late 1940s.

 One unique style of romper shorts was the “bloomer” fit.
 They looked like Victorian bloomers (underwear).
-There were many small pleats at the waist to create volume and then gathered around the legs to create a puffy bottom.
+There were many small pleats at the waist to create volume, which was then gathered around the legs to create a puffy bottom.
 String ties or elastic made them adjustable to various waist and leg widths.
 The bloomer look was common in late 1940s swimsuits and 1950s swimsuits.
 The 1950s version was usually strapless with a boned corset type top and shorter bloomer bottoms.
-A swimsuit that came with matching skirts could transition from pool to party without changing clothes.
+A swimsuit that came with a matching skirt could transition from pool to party without requiring a change of clothes.

 Vintage Playsuits with Skirts

 Almost all playsuits came with a matching overskirt.
-It would be worn over the shorts to look like a dress.
-It could be button-down like a shirtwaist dress skirt, but was usually wraparound in a variety of styles.
+It would be worn over the shorts to look like a dress, or it could be button-down like a shirtwaist dress skirt, but it was usually wraparound in a variety of styles.
 To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or a simple A-line.